Table of Contents

 Are you struggling to figure out what the best storage shed location would be near your home?
 We have come up with a list of some key factors for those looking to purchase a storage shed and trying to figure out what the ideal location would be in their backyard.
 (To determine if you need a foundation for your shed, read this guide.)

 Read the helpful tips below before deciding on a location for your storage shed to avoid additional expenses in the future.
-Besides choosing a poor location, you can read about an additional 6 mistakes to avoid when doing ground preparation for your shed.
+Besides choosing a poor location, you can read about additional mistakes to avoid when doing ground preparation for your shed here.

 Purpose and Function of a Shed